 About Breakstone, White & Gluck

 The Boston personal injury lawyers at Breakstone, White & Gluck specialize in medical malpractice.
-We have been consistently recognized for our results for clients in cases involving medical errors, surgical malpractice, failure to diagnose cancer and ambulance negligence.
+We have been consistently recognized for our results for clients in cases involving medical errors, surgical malpractice, failure to diagnose cancer, ambulance negligence and nursing home neglect.

 If you or a family member has been injured, learn your legal rights.
 For a free legal consultation, contact Breakstone, White & Gluck at 800-379-1244 or 617-723-7676.
 You can also use our contact form.